arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-2.md

+---
+layout: chapter
-# Chapter 2: The First Real Build
+title: "Chapter 2: The First Real Build"
 ---

 The city outside buzzed with life.
 Inside, Alex was locked in a battle with his terminal.